birnbaum/cid-workshop2/releases/workshop_prep/README.md

 You are going to need a virtual environment with Jupyter Notebook installed in order to use the toolbox.
 Follow these steps:

 **This guide assumes you have already installed Python 3 on your computer.** To check, enter `python --version`.
-Sometimes, if you have both Python 2 and 3 installed at the same time, you might need to check using `python3 --version`.
+Sometimes, if you have both Python 2 and 3 installed at the same time, you might need to check using `python3 --version`, or in Linux case, `python3`.
 In this case, replace `python` with `python3` for the rest of the guide.

 ## For Windows 10 x64